ThinkDataEd/curriculum/docs/unit4/lesson15.md

     Radio, and Newspaper ads, etc.) into one model will lead to better predictions because the model can use more information to make predictions.

-2. Ask the students to share out their opinions in an Active Debate (see [Unit 2](../unit2/overview.md) [Lesson 6](lesson6.md) as an example).
+2. Ask the students to share out their opinions using the *Agree/Disagree* strategy.

 3. Next, inform teams that they will have 2 minutes to come up with as many combinations of ads (variables) as they can think of (e.g., TV + Newspaper ads, TV+ Radio ads, TV + Radio +
 Newspaper ads, etc.)

-4. After 2 minutes, list all the different combinations by conducting a Whip Around and eliciting a combination from each team.
+4. After 2 minutes, list all the different combinations by conducting a *Whip Around* and eliciting a combination from each team.

 5. By a show of hands, ask students to select which combination or single model will be the best predictor for the number of items sold by the retailer.